Concursive/concoursesuitecrm-community/pref/cfs/tools/readme.txt

 The centric_crm_tools.jar can be used with any Java 1.4 or 1.5 application.
 You will need to have the Java Servlet-API in your classpath.

-In the Centric CRM database, a couple of manual operations currently need to be performed (these will have Admin web config in a later version)
+In Centric CRM 4.0, a "client" will need to be configured under the Admin module to provide remote access to Centric CRM.

+In versions prior to 4.0, the Centric CRM database needs to be modified
+manually:

 *  In the [sync_client] table, an arbitrary client should be inserted with a plain-text password in the [code] field.
 This will be used in